Manon Lescaut: Plot summary

 They return to Chaillot.
 Des Grieux borrows money from Tiberge.
 Manon rejects the advances of an Italian prince.
 They meet a young G—— M——, son of the G—— M—— whom they had earlier deceived, and decide to defraud him the same way.
-Manon receives his money and jewels; des Grieux hires thugs to detain him for a night; the couple eat his dinner and are about to sleep in his bed when his father arrives and has them arrested.
+Manon receives his money and jewels; des Grieux hires thugs to detain him for a night; at his house, the couple eat his dinner and are about to sleep in his bed when his father arrives and has them arrested.
 They are imprisoned in the Petit Châtelet; des Grieux is freed by his father's influence, and Manon is deported to New Orleans as a correction girl.

 Des Grieux accompanies Manon to America, pretending they are married.
 After some time living in idyllic peace, des Grieux asks the Governor, Étienne Perier, to officially wed him to Manon.
 The Governor instead decides to give Manon to his nephew, Synnelet.
 Des Grieux duels Synnelet and knocks him unconscious; thinking he has killed the man, the couple flee into the wilderness.
 Manon dies of exposure and des Grieux buries her, digging her grave with his broken sword.
 Heartbroken, he is taken back to France by Tiberge and returns to his aristocratic life.